Assemblies

 Gates

-We have three gate entrances into our school.
+We have two gate entrances into our school.
 These have been provided by the Ministry of Education and will be shut when the school crossing monitors come in each morning.
 Parents, please keep the gates shut during school hours (8.55am to 3.00pm).
 If you are dropping your child late to school (i.e. after the bell at 8.55am) please walk them into the grounds as they may have difficulty opening them themselves.

 General Safety